The History of KFRC, San Francisco

 In 1929, the nation’s second network, the Columbia Broadcasting System, still had no affiliates west of the Rockies, and this was making it difficult for the network to compete with its larger rival, NBC.
 CBS president William S. Paley was in need of West Coast affiliates, and he needed them fast.
 Thus it was that Paley traveled to Los Angeles that summer to convince Don Lee to sign a CBS affiliate agreement.

 Paley was a busy man, and he was frustrated by Lee’s casual, time-consuming ways of doing business.
 Lee insisted that Paley spend a week with him on his yacht, “The Invader,” before any business could be discussed.
-After two lengthy sailings during which Lee had plenty of opportunity to evaluate Paley’s moral fiber in the relaxed, informal atmosphere at sea, Lee agreed to sign an affiliate agreement which Paley was to dictate without any negotiation whatsoever.
+After two lengthy sailings during which Lee had plenty of opportunities to evaluate Paley’s moral fiber in the relaxed, informal atmosphere at sea, Lee agreed to sign an affiliate agreement which Paley was to dictate without any negotiation whatsoever.
 The agreement was signed on July 16, 1929, and the Don Lee stations became the vanguard of the CBS West Coast invasion.

 In Paley’s statement to the press announcing the new venture, he said: